plutzilla/plutzilla.github.io/_posts/2016/2016-04-02-retrospective-in-the-sky.md

 Yup, that's literally what it sounds like.
 Retro 326m above the ground in [Vilnius TV tower].

 Me and my team have been working on a cross-team project for a quite long period of time (half year).
 Although the whole project is not finished yet, we have completed one big epic, and decided to celebrate it and also have a reflective session (retrospective) what's been done, what we succeeded and what not.
+In project management such activity is often called *project post-mortem*.

 ## Retro goals